isc-projects/bind9/doc/notes/notes-9.16.48.rst

   Applied Cybersecurity ATHENE for bringing this vulnerability to our attention. :gl:`#4424`

+- Preparing an NSEC3 closest encloser proof could cause excessive CPU load, leading to a denial-of-service condition.
+This has been fixed.
+  :cve:`2023-50868` :gl:`#4459`

 - Parsing DNS messages with many different names could cause excessive CPU load.
 This has been fixed. :cve:`2023-4408`